ldcas-uc3m/TFM/parts/state_of_the_art.typ

 nonmaskable interrupts, by restarting at address `0x0038`.
 Finally, mode 3 implements vectored interrupts, using a 16-bit pointer.
-The upper eight bits of the pointer are set by the contents of register I, while the lower eight bits are supplied by the interrupting device.
+The upper eight bits of the pointer are set by the contents of register I, while the lower eight bits are supplied by the interrupting device @ZilogZ80[pp. 19-20].